 Credit bureaus are required to include only accurate information on your credit report.
 If, for example, your credit report reads that a credit card issuer closed your account, but in fact, you were the one who requested the account to be closed, you can dispute the credit report entry.
 Include a copy of your credit card close request and the return receipt from the certified mailing proving the creditor received your request.

 Will the Comment Affect Your Credit Score?

 You may be worried about how a comment indicating your credit grantor closed the account will affect your credit score.
-After all, your credit score is one of the most important numbers of your life.
-Having a good credit score is critical to having your credit card and loan applications approved.
+After all, having a good credit score is critical to having your credit card and other applications approved.